CristianAbrante/ImageProcessingExercises/README.md

   * `input.pgm`: input image where regions are going to be extracted from.
   * `output.png`: output image where regions are going to be stored in different colors.

-An example of the execution is already in the following script:
+An example of the execution with small image `test-image/segmentation-test.pgm` is already in the following script:

 ```
 assignment/segmentation/segmentation_3a_example.sh